saursin/riscv-atom/docs/pages/getting-started/prerequisites.rst

 Prerequisites
 ***************
 This section discusses how to set up your system in order to get riscv-atom up and running.
+Atom has been developed and tested on ubuntu 20.04.
+It should work just fine on any other version of ubuntu with no or few additional packages.

 Run apt update
 ================